-Interviews with the fisher-cooperators and other personnel in Bulan Fishport Complex have shown that production of sardines did not change significantly except for the months of April, May and June, where implementation of COVID 19 restrictions was stricter, but after the downgrading of quarantine regulations, and loosening movements of essential workers, production basically returned back to normal (fig. 2).
-This was also observed in the data sheet of Philippine Statistics Authority (2020) on the volume of sardines catch in the

-Philippines especially in Bicol.
-However, income related to sardine's fishery activities from fish catch to traders and small-scale processors, on the onset of ECQ or the height of COVID 19 movement restrictions, fell two to three times as compared to the normal periods or in comparison with previous years catch volume.
+Matrices of interviews with the fisher-cooperators and other personnel in Bulan Fishport Complex showed that production of sardines did not change significantly except for the months of April, May and June, where COVID 19 restriction was stricter, but after the downgrading of quarantine regulations, and allowing movements of essential workers, production basically returned back to normal (fig. 2).
+This was also observed in the data sheet of Philippine Statistics Authority (2020) on the volume of sardines catch in the Philippines.
+However, income related to sardine fishery activities from fish catch to traders and small-scale processors, on the onset of ECQ or the height of COVID 19 movement restrictions, fell two to three times as compared to the normal periods or in comparison with previous years' catch volume.

 However, considering that even though fishers and operators positively acknowledged that there was no change in sardines' production, a significant drop in their income was felt.
 Examining the situation revealed that the price drop was associated to COVID 19 travel and movement restrictions that had affected related sardine's fishery activities.
 The implementation of travel restrictions and difficulty in securing travel passes has hindered trucking and labor services.
 Aside from that, labor services in fishing ports have been denied entry to the port complex.
-With this, ice plant operators have difficulty in providing enough ice materials in sardines packaging.
+With this, ice plant operators had difficulty in providing enough ice materials in sardines packaging.
 It should be noted that sardines are perishable product.
 As such without sufficient ice to preserve its freshness will result to spoilage and subsequent drastic drop in price.

-Moreover, with the restriction guidelines, fishers specially the small-scale fishers have no choice but to reduce their fishing activity and, in some instances, have to stop fishing operation (Bennet et al., 2020), making both ends meet more difficult to poor fishers.
-Since most of the sardines landed in Bulan are distributed to other parts of Luzon especially to Metro Manila area or shipped to canneries, deliveries of sardines have been limited and, in some cases, have stopped delivery.
+Moreover, with the restriction guidelines, fishers specially the small-scale fishers hadno choice but to reduce fishing activity and, in some instances, stopped fishing operation (Bennet et al., 2020), making both ends meet more difficult to poor fishers.
+Since most of the sardines, landed in Bulan, are distributed to other parts of Luzon especially to Metro Manila area or shipped to canneries, deliveries of sardines had been limited and, in some cases, stopped delivery.
 The price drastically declined to as low as PhP 100.00 per tub of 40-60 kilos.
-This situation has been aggravated by the scarcity of ice supply due to typhoons that struck Bicol area in the last quarter of the 2020.
+This situation was aggravated by the scarcity of ice supply due to typhoons that struck Bicol area in the last quarter of the 2020.

-On the positive side, according respondents a big roll-back on fuel price (PhP 20/litre) was noted during the COVID period.
+On the positive side, the respondent, noted a big rollback on fuel price (PhP 20/litre) during the COVID period.
 This could be attributed to the travel restriction that slowed down economic activities including fishing.
-As such, the low fuel costs have contributed in lowering the cost of fishing operation.
+As such, the low fuel costs contributed in lowering the cost of fishing operation.